fb-co/devsbunker/important_todo.md

 -   [ ] update Detailed proj cards to work with latest progress and polish them

+-   [ ] desktop settings page needs some polishing, especially if you reduce the screen size

 ## Low Priority

 -   [x] Optimize notification bell, and make a standardized component (ill do this)